reactjs/react-router-redux/README.md

 npm install --save react-router-redux
 ```

-If you want to install the next major version, use `react-router-redux@next`.
-Run `npm dist-tag ls react-router-redux` to see what `next` is aliased to.

 ## How It Works

 This library allows you to use React Router's APIs as they are documented.
 And, you can use redux like you normally would, with a single app state.
 The library simply enhances a history instance to allow it to synchronize any changes it receives into application state.